iter8-tools/docs/docs/tutorials/integrations/kserve/canary-testing.md

 ***

-You can assert experiment outcomes, view an experiment report, and view experiment logs as described in [your first experiment](../../../getting-started/your-first-experiment.md).
+View the experiment results by using the Iter8 Grafana dashboard, as described in [your first experiment](../getting-started/your-first-experiment.md).

 ## Clean up